edthedev/edthedev.github.io/slides/btaa.md

 + There was no way to decide what to work with them on.
 + We made keeping a backlog a requirement for our assistance.
 + Their team lead worked late into that evening to create the backlog - I know because I received notifications.

+Results
-+ This allowed me to read along and figure out where my IAM expert, my pipeline expert,
++ Allowed me to read along and figure out where my IAM expert, my pipeline expert, my cloud expert could assist.
 + Their work velocity improved immediately.

 Which backlog?
 + Any backlog.
 + A shared Word Document will suffice on day one.
-+ GitHub Issues is the "nobody ever got fired for buying IBM" of backlogs.
-+ The backlog tool you already have is the best one.
-+ But take care not to treat the backlog as a work queue.
-+ A backlog item is not a commitment - it's a piece of work with value that we may or may not decide to do.
++ Take care - A backlog item is a piece of work with value - but not a commitment.
++ Lots of options: GitHub, Azure DevOps, JIRA, etc.
++ The best backlog tool is the best one you already have.

 ---